-Right here!
-This is the first in a series of three posts on “scoping”, simply put planning, that will give you an overview of the first steps in an SAP translation project that not only covers all of the texts you’ll need to translate but also stays within budget.
-The key to achieving this is nailing down exactly what needs to be translated and, more importantly, what doesn’t.
-If that sounds daunting or confusing, have no fear.
-We’ll walk you through it.
+Right here.
+This is the first in a series of three posts on scoping – another word for planning – that will give you an overview of the first steps towards an SAP translation project that covers all the texts you need and stays within budget.
+The key to achieving that is nailing down exactly what needs to be translated and what does not.
+If that sounds daunting or confusing, hang tight: we’ll walk you through it.
 To start, let’s talk about your reasons for translating customizing entries.

 If you’ve read this far, you probably already know that you will not be able to avoid doing at least some translation.
-So, chances are one of the following four reasons to translate in an SAP system applies to you:
+So chances are you are facing one of the following four reasons to translate in an SAP system:

 In other words, you want to increase user acceptance.

-Across the globe, proficiency in English as a 2nd language varies a lot.
+Across the planet, proficiency in English as a 2nd language varies a lot.

-So, it comes down to defining why you are translating certain parts of your SAP systems.
-After all, when an SAP translation project is completed successfully, everyone involved usually feels much better about “their” SAP than they did before.
+So, it comes down to defining why you are translating portions of your SAP systems.
+After all, when an SAP translation project is completed successfully, everyone involved usually feels much better about “their” SAP than they might have before.
+But that can only happen if you’ve defined the reason for your translation.
 Next, we’ll look at how SAP can help with translation.

 Language packs are the way to get SAP Standard screens translated.

 For the rest of the texts, SAP provides language supplementation, which is useful, but it is not the answer to everything, as I discussed in this post on combining language supplementation and SAP translation.
 But any texts created on your own – in fact, anything in the customer namespace – will not be covered by SAP language packs.
 Here you are mostly on your own, and that’s the raison d’être for SAP translation projects.